BIRTH ANNOUNCEMENTS - The Daily Iberian

 IBERIA MEDICAL CENTER

-Austin Patt Pontiff, son of Madeline and Tyler Martin Pontiff, born May 28, 2025; weight 4 pounds 15 ounces.
+Patrick James Freyou, son of Kristyn and Kaleb Michael Freyou, born June 6, 2025; weight 8 pounds 5 ounces.
+Mrs. Freyou is the former Kristyn Dressel.

-J’Loni Marie Sam, daughter of Ashalyn Ganier Coleman and Joseph Lee Sam III, born June 2, 2025; weight 7 pounds 10 ounces.
+Ka’Zaiah Renee Johnlouis, daughter of Kendiess Renee Moss and Kaylon Lee Johnlouis, born June 12, 2025; weight 6 pounds 8 ounces.

+Kimora Amari Sophus, daughter of Tamera Kimora Sophus, born June 13, 2025; weight 4 pounds 4 ounces.

-K’Lee Lovess Rose Farrier, daughter of Keyonia Normalee Thompson and Evandereus Jacaderic Farrier Sr., born June 8, 2025; weight 7 pounds 3 ounces.
+Aryella Anna Lee Romero, daughter of Kaylee Romero Darcey, born June 13, 2025; weight 4 pounds 11 ounces.